 It is vital that we have accurate up to date information on all students, particularly in emergency situations.
 If a change occurs throughout the year, contact the school immediately.
-Any change of address, phone number or other essential information should be supplied to the Administration Office in writing.
-Alternatively, contact details can be updated via the school app.
+Any change of address, phone number, EMAIL or other essential information should be supplied to the Administration Office in writing.